dmytro-anokhin/split-or-flip/README.md

 ### Implementing adaptive view controller

-There are couple methods in `UIViewController` that reflect adaptivity.
+There are couple of methods in `UIViewController` that reflect adaptivity.

 `UIViewController` receives `viewWillLayoutSubviews` callback when layout of its view is about to change.
 This is good time to manipulate things.